Understand Your Risks to Prevent a Heart Attack

 Physical inactivity

 An inactive lifestyle is a risk factor for coronary heart disease.
-Regular moderate to vigorous physical activities can reduce the risk of cardiovascular disease.
+Regular moderate to vigorous physical activities can reduce your risk.
 Physical activity can help control blood cholesterol, diabetes and obesity.
 It can also help lower blood pressure in some people.

 Learn more about getting active.